AdelaideB9/ctfc-constitution/README.md

     - Be assigned to jobs by either the committee or themselves as required.

-**Any change in hands for the positions of President or Treasurer must be registered with the Union within ten (10) working days.**
+**Any change in hands for the positions of President or Treasurer must be registered with YouX within ten (10) working days.**

 ## Disqualification of Committee Members